Click HERE for information, eligibility and application process.

 Another important cultural aspect is community involvement.
 We embrace family and community members into a shared partnership of supporting and caring for residents.
 We have almost as many volunteers as we do residents.
 Additionally, where our clinical staff ensures a great quality of care, our volunteers help ensure a great quality of life with activities ranging from crafts to educational classes, and bingo, to outings in the local community, ice cream socials, and theatrical productions.
 More than 12,000 volunteer hours were logged during 2017.

 About 75% of our veteran residents are male, whereas in a non-veteran home the inverse is true.
 Instead of entering a residence and having to establish relationships with strangers, every new resident has a common tie with all others- the shared experience of service to nation and the bonds of comradeship.

-We hope to convey to you how special our Veterans Home is, primarily because of our team’s dedication to our mission.
-As a team, we all share the responsibility of “Serving Nevada’s Heroes" and we take that responsibility very seriously.
-We recognize that, as the only State Veterans Home in Nevada, we are unique.
-We are not governed by a corporate board of directors demanding profits – we are about providing quality nursing care to Nevada’s heroes – our veterans, and we are proud to do just that!
+We hope to convey to you how special our Veterans Home is, primarily because of our team's dedication to our mission.
+As a team, we all share the responsibility of “Serving Nevada's Heroes" and we take that responsibility very seriously.
+We recognize that, as one of only two State Veterans Home in Nevada, we are somewhat unique.
+Our homes are not governed by a corporate board of directors demanding profits – we are about providing quality nursing care to Nevada's heroes – our veterans, and we are proud to do just that!

 This website contains many helpful resources such as:

 100 Veterans Memorial Dr. Boulder City, NV 89005